Noah: The Advent of Grace

 *If taken as a verb, then, is flesh = “in their erring.”
 Adam had become like the others.

-As man descends again, several attributes become diminished.
-Internal faith becomes out-pictured, dependent upon what each person receives or can get in the physical world.* The religion proposing contriteness before God we see in Abel’s sacrifice has become lost—a world of grasping, lust, and dishonesty, where such attributes as faith, love, and wisdom do not prosper.
+As man falters again, several attributes become diminished.
+Internal faith becomes out-pictured, dependent upon what each person receives or can get in the physical world.* The religion proposing contriteness before God, as we see in Abel’s sacrifice, has become lost—a world of grasping, lust, and dishonesty takes hold, where such attributes as faith, love, and wisdom do not prosper.
 Manipulation and coercion replace wisdom.
-Lust supersedes the spirituality of both men and women, and grasping and covetousness replace any semblance of honesty.
+Lust supersedes the spirituality of both men and women, grasping and covetousness replace any semblance of honesty.
 Everything God has given man has become replaced with a counterfeit earthly standard.

 *Cain, named after acquisition or getting; Cain minded.

 Mixed consciousness can stand the test of truth for only so long, and then such a mind must fail.
 Man’s machinations, without wisdom, morals, and ethics, will always come undone.
+The notion of God’s aching heart is first presented: v.
+6.6, “…repented of the Lord that he had made man…and it grieved Him at His heart.”* God is shown to feel just as we feel, and it is from God’s nature our feelings originate.
+Our God is a God of communion, not isolation.** Yet, at this time in history, violence is upon the land, grieving God intensely.
 In Noah’s time, severe alterations must now be completed.
-The notion of God’s aching heart is first presented: v.
-6.6, “…repented of the Lord that he had made man…and it grieved Him at His heart.”* God is shown to feel just as we feel, and from God’s nature, our feelings originate.
-Our God is a God of communion, not isolation.
-Yet, at this time in history, violence is upon the land, grieving God greatly.

 The withdrawal of God unto man is now underway.
 Verse 4, “Giants in the earth” and “mighty men which were of old, men of renown,” these statements refer to men who conquer and ransack.
 Giants refer to an abnormal size, perceived as equally wicked to their proportion, a perversion of God’s plan for life.
 The phrase, “and also after that (v.4),” refers to a second irruption located primarily in the land of Canaan, ergo Anakites (Anak), Raphaim (Rapha), and the rest of the tribes of Canaan were all infected.
 These tribes were already in the land when Abraham began his journey from Haran.
 This renewal of perversion would later require the eradication of the Canaanite tribes.*

-*A good Companion Bible with extended appendices can cover this subject more completely.
+*A good Companion Bible with extended appendices can offer more details as to why the Canaanite tribes needed to be eradicated.

 RIGHTEOUS REMNANT